Nexcess Vs. SiteGround

 3. Load Testing

-Going by the recorded data, SiteGround seems to be better in the first two load testing.
-However, the third load testing is the most important test, and Nexcess has done better.
+Going by the recorded data, SiteGround seems to be better in the load testing.

 4. Core Web Vitals